Conky-for-macOS/Manage-Conky/README.md

 In order to contribute you need 2 things:

-- Learn about ManageConky's design and setup your workspace using [this](https://github.com/Conky-for-macOS/Manage-Conky/wiki/Build-or-Maintain) guide
+- [Learn](https://github.com/Conky-for-macOS/Manage-Conky/wiki/Build-or-Maintain) about ManageConky's design and setup your workspace
 - Open a PR with your change

 ## DONATING 💰